jeddchoi/FleaMarket/README.md

 ![image-20191215140421704](/Users/jed/Library/Application Support/typora-user-images/image-20191215140421704.png)

+You can view all products on all prooducts page.

+This page is shown to all users including no account users.

+The shown products are reversely sorted by upload time so you can see the latest product at the top-left section.

+We used Bootstrap 4 card class for section design.

 #### 7. Product Search

 ![image-20191215140922233](/Users/jed/Library/Application Support/typora-user-images/image-20191215140922233.png)

+You can search products on product search page.

+This page is shown to all users including no account users.

+You can search for products by product name, seller name, or price range. two or more condtion combined search is also available.

+We used Bootstrap 4 for design.

 #### 8. Wishlist

 ![image-20191215140911099](/Users/jed/Library/Application Support/typora-user-images/image-20191215140911099.png)

+You can view wishlist added products on product wishlist page.

+This page is only shown to buyer accounts.

 #### 9. Product Purchase

+You can purchase products in the product detail page.

+Non-auction products can be purchased by pressing the buy button.
+Auction products can be bidded with higher number than the original price and when the seller draws the product, the product is purchased by the last bidded buyer.

 #### 10. Calculation and Print of Shopping List

+The purchased products price is added to the total purchased amount shown in the buyer mypage.
+It is inside the account information section.

 ### Common

 #### 11. Login Page

+You can login in the login page.

+This page can be accessed by pressing the person logo in the top navigation bar.
+You have to be not logged in.

+We used Bootstrap 4 card class for section design.

 #### 12. Sign Up Page(with user input validation)

+You can sign up and register account in the user register page.

+This page can be accessed by pressing the 'Register an Account' button at the bottom section of login page.
+You have to input account role, user name, password, name, email address, user address.
+If the confirm password section is different with the password section, the page will reset.
+Also, if the email address doesn't contain '@' and there is no text after it, or the input section is a blank, error window is shown beneath input section.

+We used Bootstrap 4 card class for section design.

 #### 13. Product Page

 [Product Detail Page]:http://localhost:3500/product/:id

+You can view product detail on product detail page.

+This page is shown to all users including no account users.

+We used Bootstrap 4 for design and DataTable javascript plugin for implementation.

 ##### Non-Auction

 ![image-20191215140532004](/Users/jed/Library/Application Support/typora-user-images/image-20191215140532004.png)

+You can view all information about the product including product name, category, status, seller name, trading place, upload time.
+You can add the product to wishlist by pressing the button below the information text.

 ##### Auction

 ![image-20191215140545924](/Users/jed/Library/Application Support/typora-user-images/image-20191215140545924.png)

+If the product is an auction product, the bidding, and auction history section is shown.
+You can bid on the product and show the history list data-table in those sections.

 ## Additional Features